ilucatero/Eloq-NumToWord/README.md

-# Converts Numbers into Words
+# Convert Numbers into Words

 ## Requirements
 Checks or certain contracts for example, require to write the amounts in any letter.